steqeq/0000/docs/conceptual/gpu-memory.md

 The device pointer to be used in kernels can be retrieved with `hipHostGetDevicePointer`.
 Registered memory is treated like `hipHostMalloc` and will have similar performance.

-On devices that support and have [](#xnack) enabled, such as the MI250X, `hipHostRegister` is not required as memory accesses are handled via automatic page migration.
+On devices that support and have [XNACK](#xnack) enabled, such as the MI250X, `hipHostRegister` is not required as memory accesses are handled via automatic page migration.
 :::

 ### XNACK